vanessa15/flexiexam/README.md

---- Clone the GIT REPOSITORY - Import into Eclipse as Existing Project ---
+--- Clone the GIT REPOSITORY/Download Zip then Import into Eclipse as Existing Project ---

 --- After Creating the solution either Fork the repository then notify us thru email or just attach the zipped solution on the email ---